Yves Saint Laurent (designer): The YSL years

+In September 1966, Saint Laurent presented a full prêt-à-porter (ready-to-wear) line; after Dior's massive success with ready-to-wear in the late 1940s, all fashion houses followed.
+This line was presented at YSL's first Rive Gauche boutique at 21 rue de Tournon.
+An early customer was Catherine Deneuve, for whom Saint Laurent later designed costumes in films including Belle de Jour (1967), Heartbeat (1968), and Mississippi Mermaid (1969).

 The revolutionary societal movements of the time transformed Saint Laurent's thinking and he began to base his work more on what women were actually wearing than on abstract ideas in his head.
 A number of his designs were inspired by women's lives in the sociopolitical climate of the time, particularly the trousers he showed in 1968 after witnessing the epochal French uprisings of that year.
 Saint Laurent is often said to have been the main designer responsible for making women wearing pants more widely acceptable, after André Courrèges made the first strides in that direction in 1964.

+Also more acceptable in the late 1960s was nudity.
+Saint Laurent had initially been appalled at Rudi Gernreich's topless swimsuits of 1964, but in 1966 he showed A-line minidresses of transparent fabric separated by strategically placed horizontal bands of Space Age silver sequins.
+By 1968, he was showing fully transparent tops as nudity became more common in high fashion and on stage and screen, and sheer blouses would remain a mainstay of his showings for the next ten years, diminishing to only one or two presented in each collection after the vogue for nudity waned by the mid-1970s.